PrayaAmadigaPitasa/react-style-guide/README.md

   ```

 - **Array**:
-  - **Basic**: Use literal syntaxt to crea array and declare the type data array if the initial value is empty.
+  - **Basic**: Use literal syntaxt to create array and declare the type data array if the initial value is empty.
     ```typescript
     // bad
     const values = new Array();

     // bad
     const values = [];